svmpsp/svmpsp-dev/src/assets/posts/en/my-first-program.md

 ### Conclusions

-Congratulations!!!
+Congratulations!
 You have successfully written and executed a Python program.

 If you don't understand exactly how that was possible do not worry.
 We'll discuss all the details in the following posts.